Graphics

 As the leading supplier of GPU IP into in-vehicle infotainment systems, our technology is powering the digitalisation of vehicles and, as self-driving technology evolves, is ready to support new forms of car entertainment.

-RISC-V Ready
+RISC-V READY

 Imagination GPUs are supported by cutting-edge software that supports the latest API trends and have been optimised for RISC-V as a target application processor.
-Our GPUs are the perfect addition to RISC-V projects and are already shipping on multiple boards available today.

 Learn why we're the GPU of choice